Oscillators

 is the circle radius, which changes over time between three values. c

-is the circle’s color, which is changing over a reduced set of possibilities, due to the three step
+is the circle’s color, which is changing over a reduced set of possibilities, due to the three seq

 functions using different frequency oscillators.
 Note how the alpha channel is set to 0.7.
 This, with the feedback set to a full 1, allow the circles in each frame to accumulate on the screen without saturating the color (this technique is explained in the color section), creating the effect that there are four circles moving: